a11ywatch/kayle/README.md

 This project is the fastest web accessibility runner OSS.
 The `htmlcs` and `axe-core` handling of the runners runs faster due to bug fixes and improved optimizations.
 This library optimizes the scripts to take advtage of v8 and pre-compiles locales in separate scripts for blazing fast speeds.

 - Playwright runs 100% faster than puppeteer.
 Most of it is due to more fine grain control of events, ws connections, and timers.

+## Features

+You can enable a high performance adblock detection by brave by installing `npm i adblock-rs` to the project.
+This module needs to be manually installed and the env variable `KAYLE_ADBLOCK` needs to be set to `true`.

 ## Testing